praveenscience/Twinkieset/README.md

 ### Phase 6: Editing Albums, Subalbums, and Photo Views (~2 days)

-Admin users will be able to edit and delete their albums, subalbums, and photos through Backbone.
+Admin users will be able to edit their albums, subalbums, and photos through Backbone.

+### Phase 7: Sorting photos by drag and drop, by name, date, etc.

 Photos will be drag and droppable using jQuery UI Sortable.

 [Details][phase-six]